-A Foursquare house is generally two stories, with a simple square or rectangular footprint, a low-pitched, usually hipped, roof, a front hippeddormer, and a substantial, though often asymmetrical front porch.
-Columns suggestive of the classical orders, dentils, and traditional moldings are also commonly found on Foursquare houses, though the popularity of the Craftsman style in the West Adams area brings Arts and Crafts details to many Foursquare houses and the Foursquare house in many ways has served as a canvas by which other architectural styles have emerged.
+A Foursquare house is generally two stories, with a simple square or rectangular footprint, a low-pitched, usually hipped, roof, a front hipped-dormer, and a substantial, though often asymmetrical front porch.
+Columns suggestive of the classical orders, dentils, and traditional moldings are also commonly found on Foursquare houses, though Craftsman design queues are not uncommon.
 Windows are always rectangular and may be arranged singularly or in groups-often the first floor will have grouped windows and the upper-floor will have singular windows.
 Doorways are also rectangular and tend to be wide, often with large panes of glass in the door or as side lights.
 Cladding may be masonry, clapboard or to a lesser extent stucco.